bcgov/indy-sdk/doc/wallet/enterprise-wallet-design-scenarios.md

 In this scenario a separate "virtual wallet" would be used for claims and other data for each subject.

-The "Enterprise Wallet" would implement these within a single physical database, using the virtual wallet "name" to identify the subject for each wallet.
+The "Enterprise Wallet" would implement these within a single physical database, using either the virtual wallet "name", or potentially login credentials, to identify the subject for each wallet.
 Creating a claim or creating a proof for a specific subject would involve two steps:

 ```
-wallet_name = derive_wallet_from_subject(subject_name);
+virtual_wallet = derive_wallet_from_subject(subject_name);
-subject_wallet = open_wallet(wallet_name);
+subject_wallet = open_wallet(virtual_wallet);
 claims = get_claims(subject_wallet);
 ```